lucasrsmelo/CTF-writeups/GrabCON-CTF/GangBusted.md

 After searching all those databases, the **s4l-live:.cid.6c41bc4408002e1f.db** was the very interesting.
 To browse the tables, just click in the **Browse data** tab.
-Again, I browse all the tables and found some tables that caught my attention.
+I browse all the tables and found some tables that caught my attention.
 Then I selected the second row of the **conversationsv14** table and double-clicked the **nsp_data** column, which returns me the following:

 ```json